Hzzz123rfefd/eticn/README.md

 # ETICN: An Efficient Traffic Image Compression Network
 Pytorch implementation of the paper "ETICN: An Efficient Traffic Image Compression Network".
 This repository is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI).
-We kept scripts for training and evaluation, and removed other components.
+We kept some scripts, and removed other components.
 The major changes are provided in `compressai/models`.
 For the official code release, see the [CompressAI](https://github.com/InterDigitalInc/CompressAI).

 ## About
 This paper defines the eticn model for learned image compression in "An Efficient Traffic Image Compression Network".